kmajhi/Swift_MyApp/Control Flow & Collections/conditional logic/readme.md

+# Conditional logic

-# Conditional logic` in Swift is a fundamental programming concept that allows you to control the flow of your program based on whether certain conditions are true or false.
+Conditonal logic in Swift is a fundamental programming concept that allows you to control the flow of your program based on whether certain conditions are true or false.
 This type of logic is used extensively in Swift programming, and it allows you to create more flexible and responsive programs.

 The most common way to implement conditional logic in Swift is through the use of the if, else if, and else statements.
 These statements allow you to check whether a condition is true or false, and then execute different blocks of code depending on the outcome.